This post is also available in:

 Crossing the bridge in front of the San George Castle all the way to the end and appreciate the view of the city.

-– Bike trip
+Bike trip in Mantua

 Mantua, as for most of the North Italy, is flat and full of cycle paths.
 To rent a bike and visit the nearby cities of Lago di Garda and Verona is not a bad idea at all.

-– Sabbioneta
+Visit Sabbioneta

 33Km away from Mantua, Sabbioneta was also included as a World Heritage Site by UNESCO.
 A walled city built in Renaissance style and inspired by the Ideal City’s principal, mentioned at Thomas More’s Utopia.
 It used to be the home (fortress) and residence of the Gonzaga Family prior to their move to Mantua.